saskiaotto/INDperform/README.md

 -   `model_gamm()` accounts for temporal autocorrelation in the time series by including correlation structures in the model (using Generalized Additive Mixed Models (GAMMs): AR1, AR2, ARMA1.1, ARMA2.1, ARMA1.2.
 -   `select_model()` selects for each IND~pressure the best correlation structure computed with `model_gamm()` based on the Akaike Information Criterion.
 -   `merge_models()` merges any 2 model output tibbles.
 -   `calc_deriv()` calculates for non-linear responses the 1st derivative of the smoothing function and the proportion of pressure range in which the IND shows a response.
-Output is input tibble with few additional variables, incl. mean and confidence interval of smoothing function and derivatives from boostrapped GAMs.
+Output is input tibble with few additional variables, incl. mean and confidence interval of smoothing function and derivatives from bootstrapped GAMs.
 -   `test_interaction()` tests for each significant GAM(M) whether a selection of pressure variables modifies the IND response to the original pressure using a threshold-GAM formulation.
 Output is input tibble with few additional variables.

 To show the model diagnostics or complete model results